EXCLUSIVE-Next in China regulatory crackdown: online brokers - sources

 The Nasdaq-listed Chinese firms are two of the biggest players in the sector and a ban would block millions of retail investors in mainland China from trading securities easily in markets such as the United States and Hong Kong.
 Concerns over data security and capital outflows are driving the potential ban, sources said.

-The looming restrictions come on the heels of a clampdown that has seen authorities tighten restrictions on a broad scope of companies over the past year, in sectors ranging from technology to education and real estate.
+The looming restrictions come on the heels of a clampdown that has affected a broad scope of companies over the past year, in sectors ranging from technology to education and real estate.

 Firms affected by the latest crackdown are likely to be notified of a ban in "the coming months", said one of four sources who spoke with Reuters.
 All sources declined to be identified as they were not authorised to speak to media.